 Host: Renee “The Homestead Honey Hour” What you need . . . . as well as what’s just nice to have The line between homesteading and prepping can be a blurry one.
 As a matter of course, prepping often leads to homesteading.
 After all, being able to provide for yourself and your family on a […]

 I am writer for the American Preppers Network, a small local paper and for my blog, The Home Front.
 I write articles based on my own experience about emergency preparedness, self-sufficiency, homesteading, food preservation and life around the farmstead.
 I grew up in a very rural area where I learned to garden, the art of canning, to hunt and fish, and to raise my own animals for food.
 Yes, families such as mine still do exist!
 I also spent 6 years volunteering for the local county Search and Rescue group where I learned a variety of survival skills and a little bit about law enforcement protocol.

 As a general principle do not write articles about information that I have only read - if I am writing about something it's because of I have done it myself and gone to great lengths to provide you with the facts.
-I also have a full time job with an hour commute - my alter egos are as a Marketing Director, an amateur photographer and as 'Lostfalls' on the APN forum.
+I also have a full time job with an hour commute - my alter egos are as a Marketing Director, and an amateur photographer.

 To connect with me --> click on one of the many little square social media buttons below!